Skip to main content

 This guide provides educational information based on CQC standards, safeguarding best practice, and family experiences.
 Individual circumstances vary.
 For urgent safeguarding concerns, contact your local authority adult safeguarding team immediately.
 For legal advice, consult a qualified solicitor.
 Information reflects England regulations; Scotland, Wales, and Northern Ireland have different regulatory systems.

-Platform data based on analysis of 15,000+ CQC-registered care homes as of January 2026.
+Platform data draws on publicly available CQC ratings, government MSIF benchmarks, Companies House filings, and third-party review sites.
 Risk scores, affordability bands, and quality assessments are guidance tools, not guarantees of quality.
 Always visit care homes in person and conduct independent due diligence before placement decisions.

 Sources